2023/24 Mayoral Police and Crime Commissioner Precept

 The policing precept is the amount you contribute to local policing through your council tax bill.

 Most of the money for funding police comes from a central Government grant.
-For 2022/23 the police grant included an additional £29.9m for Greater Manchester Police.
-The grant funding increase is expected to deliver the third and final year of the national expansion programme of 20,000 police officers over three years, which equates to 438 for Greater Manchester Police in 2022/23.
+For 2023/24 the police grant included an additional £9.9m for Greater Manchester Police.
+The grant funding increase is expected to fund the full year costs associated with the GM target of 1,155 additional officers, part of the national three year 20,000 target by March 2023.

 Where the money will be spent